rafaduran/django-pluggable-registration/docs/backend-api.rst

 register(request, \*\*kwargs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This method implements the logic of actually creating the new user
+This method implements the logic of actually creating a new registration
-account.
-Often, but not necessarily always, this will involve creating
-an instance of ``django.contrib.auth.models.User`` from the supplied
-data.
+profile for the given email.

 This method will only be called after a signup form has been
 displayed, and the data collected by the form has been properly